ruchitachandhok/sei-flex-49/SCHEDULE.md

 <i><strong>Lab due dates</strong>: Deliverables are always due 1 week after they are assigned, at midnight.
 (Ie., A deliverable assigned Monday January 1st will be due Monday January 8th at midnight).
 Ideally, though, try to do them <strong>right after</strong> the corresponding lecture.</i>

-Use the recording tracker to help you if you get stuck on labs.
+Use the recording tracker to help you if you get stuck on labsd.

 <br>